coderefinery/reproducible-research/_episodes/04-containers-for-reproducible-research.md

    - "How do you communicate different versions of dependencies you need?"
 objectives:
   - "Get a basic idea of using containers to capture research environments"
+keypoints:
+  - Use containers to share research environments

 ---

 # Containers